 The U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs (INL) works to keep Americans safe at home by countering international crime, illegal drugs, and instability abroad.
 INL helps countries deliver justice and fairness by strengthening their police, courts, and corrections systems.
 These efforts reduce the amount of crime and illegal drugs reaching U.S. shores.

-INL programs in Guatemala aim to enhance U.S. security and prosperity through law enforcement, counternarcotics, and justice sector assistance.
-These programs are consistent with security and governance priorities of the U.S. Strategy for Central America and the Central America Regional Security Initiative (CARSI), and complement efforts under the Central American governments’ Alliance for Prosperity.
-By improving the capacity of Guatemalan police, border security, counternarcotics units, prosecutors, judges, and corrections institutions, INL reduces the threat to the United States from crime, illicit drug trafficking, transnational criminal organizations, and illegal migration originating from and moving through Guatemala.
+INL programs in Guatemala aim to enhance U.S. security and prosperity through law enforcement, counternarcotics, border security, and justice sector assistance.
+These programs are consistent with security and governance priorities of the U.S. Strategy for Central America and the Central America Regional Security Initiative (CARSI).
+By improving the capacity of Guatemalan police, border security, counternarcotics units, prosecutors, judges, and corrections institutions, INL reduces the threat to the United States from crime, drug trafficking, transnational criminal organizations, and irregular migration originating from and moving through Guatemala.

-Despite previously made gains in the fight against corruption, drug trafficking, gang violence, and transnational crime, Guatemala faces significant challenges.
+Despite progress in the fight against corruption, drug trafficking, gang violence, and transnational crime, Guatemala faces significant challenges.
 Many areas of the country, especially along Guatemala’s borders, are under the influence of drug trafficking organizations.
-In 2018, an estimated 1,400 metric tons of cocaine were smuggled through Guatemala, the majority of it destined for the U.S. market.
-Guatemala also confronts an array of transnational criminal organizations involved in alien smuggling, trafficking in persons, money laundering, arms trafficking, and extortion.
+Guatemala also confronts an array of transnational criminal organizations involved in migrant smuggling, trafficking in persons, money laundering, arms trafficking, and extortion.

-Guatemala is combatting these organizations by enhancing the capacity of the police, improving border security, reforming laws and justice sector institutions, and creating additional courts focused on organized crime.
-Guatemalan institutions cooperate with U.S. law enforcement agencies and, together, INL and Guatemala have expanded vetted units, increased drug and other contraband seizures, and made substantial progress against crime through projects like the Model Police Precinct and New Correctional Model programs.
+Guatemala is confronting these challenges by enhancing the capacity of the police, improving border security, reforming laws and justice sector institutions, and creating additional courts focused on organized crime.
+Guatemalan institutions cooperate with U.S. law enforcement agencies and, together, INL and Guatemala have expanded vetted units, increased drug and contraband seizures, and made substantial progress against crime through projects like the Model Police Precinct and New Correctional Model programs.

-Forensics – Improving the quality and use of forensic evidence in Guatemala has been an INL focus for several years.
-With INL support, Guatemala’s National Institute of Forensic Science (INACIF) received controlled access to the Combined DNA Index System (CODIS), an FBI DNA database containing criminal DNA samples from the U.S. as well as other participating countries.
-INL also donated a DNA extraction system to INACIF to support Guatemala’s internal DNA database development.
-INL has established a grant of approximately $5,000,000 to provide training, mentorship, and equipment to Guatemala tailored specifically toward the development of an integrated regional forensic DNA database to be shared by all Northern Triangle countries.
+Forensics – INL support improves the quality and use of forensic evidence in Guatemala.
+With INL support, Guatemala’s National Institute of Forensic Science (INACIF) received controlled access to the Combined DNA Index System (CODIS), an FBI DNA database containing criminal DNA samples from the United States as well as other participating countries.
+INL donated a DNA extraction system to INACIF to support Guatemala’s internal DNA database development.
+INL provides training, mentorship, and equipment to Guatemala tailored for the development of an integrated regional forensic DNA database to be shared by Northern Triangle countries.

-Place Based Strategy (PBS) – INL partners with local government, community groups, and USAID to target specific high-risk neighborhoods with a full range of programming.
-This holistic approach has been successfully implemented in the neighborhoods of Exodo, Villa Lobos I and II, and La Esperanza in zone 12 of the municipality of Villa Nueva, just outside of Guatemala City.
+Place Based Strategy (PBS) – INL partners with local government, community groups, and USAID to target high-risk neighborhoods with a full range of programming.
+This holistic approach was implemented successfully in the neighborhoods of Exodo, Villa Lobos I and II, and La Esperanza in zone 12 of the municipality of Villa Nueva, just outside of Guatemala City.
 INL provides police training, policing technology, equipment, advisors, construction materials, prevention programs, and School Resource Officers to these areas, while USAID contributes community leadership training and social programs.
-The municipality of Villa Nueva provides staffing, community programs, and government support.
-The PNC committed to placing up to 250 additional officers in the area to provide better police coverage and to participate in training provided by INL-supported Colombian National Police.
-INL supported the PNC with this effort by installing a Substation in Villa Lobos I consisting of four container buildings and a security barrier.
-The PBS has seen positive results, with homicides reduced by 26 percent in zone 12 of Villa Nueva from 2017 to 2018.
+The municipality of Villa Nueva provides staffing and community programs, and the PNC committed to provide better police coverage.
+The PBS saw sharp drops in homicides of over 25 percent.